 The Samsung Q90/Q90R QLED is better than the Samsung Q70/Q70R QLED.
 The Q90R has better local dimming support, but a slightly lower contrast ratio, so dark room performance is almost even.
 The Q90R can get brighter and handles reflections better, so it's more suitable if you have a very bright room.
 The Q90R delivers crisper motion thanks to its fast response time, which is good news for gamers and sports fans.
 Finally, the Q90R includes Samsung's 'Ultra Viewing Angle' technology that improves viewing angles at the expense of contrast ratio.

 The Samsung Q90R is a bit better than the Samsung Q900R.
 The Q90R can handle reflections better in a bright room and has a higher native contrast ratio that allows it to deliver deeper blacks in a dark room.
 The Samsung Q900R, on the other hand, has slightly wider viewing angles and supports 8k resolutions.

 These two TVs are different types, each with its advantages and disadvantages.
 The LG C8 is an excellent OLED TV with outstanding dark room performance thanks to its perfect blacks and excellent viewing angles.
-On the other hand, the Samsung Q90/Q90R QLED is a remarkable TV with excellent dark room performance that does not have the risk of permanent burn-in and is packed with gaming goodies.
+On the other hand, the Samsung Q90/Q90R QLED is a remarkable TV with excellent dark room performance that doesn't have the risk of permanent burn-in and is packed with gaming goodies.